syncfusion-content/maui-docs/MAUI/PDF-Viewer/DocumentLoadNotifications.md

 ## Document load failures

 When a document fails to load in the `SfPdfViewer`, the users will be notified with a default message prompt and by `DocumentLoadFailedEvent`.
-You can get more details about the error by using the [DocumentLoadFailedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.DocumentLoadFailedEventArgs.html) of the event.
-The [Message](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.DocumentLoadFailedEventArgs.html#Syncfusion_Maui_PdfViewer_DocumentLoadFailedEventArgs_Message) property provides description of the error, while the [Exception](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.DocumentLoadFailedEventArgs.html#Syncfusion_Maui_PdfViewer_DocumentLoadFailedEventArgs_Exception) property provides information about the exception if any occurred in the control during the load process.

 ### Document load failed event